 Dr Felicity Gee

 Felicity Gee is Senior Lecturer in Modernism and World Cinema.
-She has published on avant-garde film, Japanese and Korean cinema and affect theory.
-She is the author of the forthcoming monograph Magic Realism: Cinema and the Modernist Avant-Garde (Routledge 2019), which examines the critical inception of magic realism in painting, photography and literature, and its practical application in film.
-Her research loves are modernism, landscape, surrealism, critical women's writing, and film-philosophy.
+She has published on surrealists Leonora Carrington, Claude Cahun and Luis Buñuel, avant-garde film, Japanese cinema,, and affect.
+She is the author of the forthcoming monograph Magic Realism, World Cinema and the Avant-Garde (Routledge 2021), which examines the critical inception of magic realism in painting, photography and literature, and its practical application in film.
+Her research loves are modernism, surrealism, critical women's writing, and film-philosophy.
 She has taught at both undergraduate and post-graduate level in Japan and the U.K., and currently teaches courses on film theory, film-philsophy, surrealism, critical theory, film history, and East Asian cinema.
-Felicity is director of the Centre for Interdisciplinary Film Research [CIFR] at Exeter.
+Felicity is currently Programme Leader for Film Studies.

 Usual office hours - Office 154 Queens Building - Please email for availability.

 Felicity's main research interests are in critical theory, film-philosophy, and the modernist avant-garde.
-Her current research focuses on the intersections between Surrealism and magic realism in the twentieth century, with particular focus on collaoborative and intermedial work that sets film very much within the fields of art history and literature.
+Her current research focuses on collaoborative and intermedial work that sets film very much within the fields of art history and literature.
+She is currently conducting research on the surrealist artist and writer Valentine Penrose, and on female filmmakers and activism.

 Felicity also works on the writings of cultural historian Fredric Jameson; on cinematic affect; and also maintains her interest in Japanese cinema, especially pertaining to the 1960s and 1970s.